Canonical almost complex structures on ACH Einstein manifolds: Introduction

-The significance of this idea is recognized by recalling the work of Burns and Epstein \cite{Burns-Epstein-90}.
-They studied certain renormalized integrals of the Chern forms of the Cheng--Yau complete K\"ahler-Einstein metric, and they were able to express such an integral as the sum of a CR invariant of the boundary and a topological term.
+The significance of this idea is recognized by, for example, recalling the work of Burns and Epstein \cite{Burns-Epstein-90}.
+They studied renormalized integrals of the Chern forms of the Cheng--Yau complete K\"ahler-Einstein metric, and they were able to express such an integral as the sum of a CR invariant of the boundary and a topological term.
 (This construction was recently revisited and made more accessible by Marugame \cite{Marugame-16}.)
-Because the Chern forms are needed, it is crucial for this construction that the domain carries not only a metric but also a complex structure, which is, in this case, naturally inherited from the ambient complex manifold.
+Because the Chern forms are concerned, it is crucial for this construction that the domain carries not only a metric but also a complex structure, which is, in this case, naturally inherited from the ambient complex manifold.
 This is the first obstacle to extending the Burns--Epstein construction to general ACH Einstein spaces.

 In 4-dimensional spaces, Biquard and Herzlich \cite{Biquard-Herzlich-05} resolved the issue by constructing a formal asymptotic expansion of a complex structure with respect to which the metric is asymptotically K\"ahler.
 This approach makes sense because any almost CR structure on 3-dimensional boundary automatically satisfies the formal integrability condition.
-In higher dimensions, the conformal infinities of ACH spaces are not necessarily integrable but just \emph{compatible almost CR structures} adapted to a contact structure (the definition is given in Section \ref{subsec:compatible-almost-CR}), and one has to find another condition on almost complex structures that replaces K\"ahlerness.
+In higher dimensions, the conformal infinities of ACH spaces are not necessarily integrable but just \emph{compatible almost CR structures} adapted to a contact structure (the definition is given in Section \ref{subsec:compatible-almost-CR}), and because of this, one has to find another condition on almost complex structures that replaces K\"ahlerness.

-To obtain an appropriate condition, we consider functionals of almost complex structures $J$.
-More precisely, we consider those $J$ that are compatible with a given ACH metric $g$ (in the sense that $g$ is Hermitian with respect to $J$) and are extensions of the conformal infinity of $g$ (whose meaning is made precise later).
-In this case, we call the pair $(g,J)$ an \emph{ACH almost Hermitian structure}.
+To obtain an appropriate condition, we want to use some functional of almost complex structures $J$.
+More precisely, we consider those $J$ that are compatible with a given ACH metric $g$ (in the sense that $g$ is Hermitian with respect to $J$) and are extensions of the conformal infinity of $g$ (whose meaning is made precise later), in which case we call the pair $(g,J)$ an \emph{ACH almost Hermitian structure}.
+Our functional should be defined in the space of $J$ for which $(g,J)$ is an ACH almost Hermitian structure.

 Then, there is one functional that serves our purpose: